cnunciato/fun-with-jenkins/README.md

 ![A Buildkite pipeline generated from a Jenkinsfile](https://github.com/user-attachments/assets/758e44c0-e506-44d7-9afb-224efcfa5745)

 This is just a proof of concept (and only works with declarative pipelines), but it's a neat demonstration of what you can do with dynamic pipelines.
+(Requires that an API token be created first, then set as a Buildkite cluter secret.)

 ## Infrastructure 🚧